When you travel as often as I do, you get used to unexpected expenses throwing your budget out of whack.

 What if we lost our luggage?
 What if an entire trip we spent our hard-earned money on was cancelled due to circumstances beyond our control?

 Up until now, I’ve gotten by piecing together different types of coverage for our trips.
-Since I always pay for our travel with the Chase Sapphire Reserve® (currently unavailable), for example, I have access to free perks like trip cancellation and interruption insurance and primary rental car coverage.
+Since I always pay for our travel with the Chase Sapphire Reserve® (currently unavailable through this site), for example, I have access to free perks like trip cancellation and interruption insurance and primary rental car coverage.
 Plus, I occasionally purchased a la carte travel insurance when buying airfare or travel packages online.

 Still, I started to feel like I wasn’t covering our family adequately — mainly because I wasn’t.